ChaimW25/OOP_Task3/README.md

 we use dijkstra algorithm and our method shortestPathDist to calculate it.

 tsp- solve the Travelling Salesman Problem and returns back the shortest path to loop over all the nodes in the input. we use a greedy algorithm to choose the next node every time.

+## How does it work?
+We actually accomplished three main parts of this task.
+First, we implemented a class of graph that includes Nodes and Edges and combines them into one graph.
+Second, we implemented a class of algorithms that perform on graphs, some of which we noted above.
+Finally, we implemented a graphical interface- 'GUI', for graphs and algorithms.
+We used the Swing library and its jPanel and JFrame subdirectories.
+The graphical interface is added to the testers we wrote to test our code.
+In some of the algorithms and implementations, we used material that we found throughout the Internet, some of which we referred to in the links below.

 ## Review to our algorithms and to our code